BhatiaDivtej/RealEstateBlockchain/Readme.md

 # RealEstateBlockchain

-RealEstateBlockchain is a decentralized application (DApp) built on a blockchain network designed to revolutionize the real estate industry.
+RealEstateBlockchain is a decentralized application built on a blockchain network designed to revolutionize the real estate industry.
 By leveraging the power of blockchain technology, RealEstateBlockchain aims to enhance transparency, efficiency, and security in real estate transactions.

 ## Table of Contents